mym0404/react-native-kakao/CONTRIBUTING.md

 **Architecture Convert**

-- `pod:old`: install old architecture pod for example project
+- `new`: convert example project to new architecture
-- `pod:new`: install new architecture pod for example project
+- `old`: convert example project to old architecture
-- `gradle:old`: disable new architecture for example project
+- `new:pod`: convert example project to new architecture with pod install
-- `gradle:new`: enable new architecture for example project
+- `old:pod`: convert example project to old architecture with pod install

 **Codegen**